Ford 999: Ice speed record

 On January 12, 1904, in New Baltimore, Michigan, Henry Ford personally drove the rechristened 999 with his mechanic Ed "Spider" Huff at the throttle.
-A new land speed record was achieved of 91.37 mi/h on an ice track carved into Lake St. Clair's Anchor Bay.
-It stood for only a few weeks, but this was ample time to bring more good publicity for Ford's new company.
+A new speed record on ice was achieved of 91.37 mi/h on a track carved into Lake St. Clair's Anchor Bay.
+The mark only stood for only a few weeks, but that was sufficient to bring more good publicity for Ford's new company.